Dohol

+In Balochistan it mostly performed by forming a circle by a group of people, dancing and clapping.
+Do-Chapi almost always includes Sorna and Dohol.

+dohol and Tombak play at baloch weddings in Muscat.

 The dohol is largely played in Kurdistan with the zurna.

 In Iran

 The dohol in Iran is mostly played in wedding ceremonies and other celebrations.
 The dohol is mostly played with a sorna.

 In Afghanistan

 The dohol in Afghanistan is mostly played on special ceremonies such as wedding ceremonies.
 The "Surnay or Sorna" is mostly played with it.
 The Afghan dance Attan is traditionally performed with both the Dohol and Surnay.